-Luke was 11 when his family moved from the normal boring suburbs to what amounted to basically the coolest place on Earth.
-His dad got this job as the manager of this tourist park called The Butterfly Farm.
+Luke was eleven when his family moved from the normal, boring suburbs to what amounted to, basically, the coolest place on earth.
+His dad got this job as the manager of this tourist park called the Butterfly Farm.

-That had dorms filled with rainforest and exotic birds and butterflies, and a miniature train track, and pony rides, and mini bike rides, and a launching ramp for the water skiers who came and skied.
+--that had domes filled with rainforest and exotic birds and butterflies and a miniature train track and pony rides and mini bike rides and a launching ramp for the water skiers who came and skied--

 It was my place, my kingdom, my turf, and I felt extremely excited and filled with anticipation that I could kind of relax and show off at the same time.

-Oh right, you're going to seem like you're this brave kid dealing with the snakes and getting to do something that's so cool.
+Oh, right, you're going to seem like this brave kid dealing with snakes and getting to do something that's so cool.

-Yeah, totally cool, and I would be totally at home with it, because I was by that stage.
-I loved doing it.
+Yeah, totally cool, and I would be totally at home with it, because I was by that stage and loved doing it.
 Every weekend I would watch Vic do his shows.
 I knew them off by heart.
 And I just used to love standing there amongst the crowd every weekend and feeling everybody's amazement as he would milk the death adder and show the venom dripping down the glass.
-And Vic was fearless-- that was his world, he was very, very comfortable handling snakes.
+And Vic was fearless.
+That was his world.
+He was very, very comfortable handling snakes.

-And they came up, and all the kids piled out of the buses, and I got to saunter up to to the buses and say hi to my teachers, and the day began.
-And so, at a certain point around the middle of the day, it was time to see the snake show.
-So then everybody's in the snake house, I'm in there with Vic, putting the snakes in the bags, everybody's watching us through the window.
+And they came up, and all the kids piled out of the buses.
+And I got to saunter out to the buses and say hi to my teachers.
+And the day began.
+And so at a certain point, around the middle of the day, it was time to see the snake show.
+So then everybody's in the snake house.
+I'm in there with Vic putting the snakes in the bags.
+Everybody's watching us through the window.

-This was just prep for the show.
+This is just prep for the show.
 They would put the snakes into bags, and then they would carry them to the stage for Vic's presentation.

-And all of a sudden, this incredible thing happens beside me.
-Vic picks up a tiger snake, the second deadliest snake in Australia.
-And it bites him three times-- tff, tff, tff-- like that.
+And all of a sudden, this incredible thing happens.
+Beside me, Vic picks up a tiger snake, the second-deadliest snake in Australia.
+And it bites him three times, tf, tf, tf, like that.
 And it made this little sort of thump, thump, thump sound on his hand as it bit him.

 Had you ever seen that before?

-And suddenly he says, "Uh, ladies and gentleman, I'm going to have to stop the show now, because--" and he just, he's standing straight up, and his eyes glaze over, and he's instantly unconscious-- that's clear.
-And he starts to fall backwards.
-And at the instant that he falls backwards, the snake in his hands, he releases it, and it falls over the edge of the platform, and into the lap of one of these kids in a wheelchair, and starts writhing around in the kid's lap.
+And suddenly, he says, uh, ladies and gentlemen, I'm going to have to stop the show now, because-- and he's standing straight up, and his eyes glaze over.
+And he's instantly unconscious, that's clear, and he starts to fall backwards.
+And at the instant that he falls backwards, the snake in his hands, he releases it, and it falls over the edge of the platform and into the lap of one of these kids in a wheelchair and starts writhing around in the kid's lap.

 He doesn't break his fall at all.
 He's completely unconscious from a standing position.
-And he hits the wooden platform with this thwack-- this enormous thump, a horrible cracking sound of his head hitting the wood.
-So at the same instant this kid in the wheelchair-- you know, this kid had sort of claw hands and so on, and he's looking down at this snake in his lap, and he starts to just go, "Uhhh," and everybody around the kid in the wheelchair just runs away screaming, including the lady who's looking after him.
+And he hits the wooden platform with this thwack, this enormous thump, a horrible cracking sound of his head hitting the wood.
+So at the same instant, this kid in the wheelchair, this kid had sort of claw hands and so on, and he's looking down at the snake in his lap.
+And he starts to just go-- [MOANS] And everybody around the kid in the wheelchair just runs away screaming, including the lady who's looking after him.

 At the same instant, Vic has hit the ground, and his arms have spread out, and arms and legs spread in a kind of star shape.
-And I'm staring at him, and the kid, and then I catch the eye of one of my teachers who's looking at me as if to say, what's going on?
+And I'm staring at him and the kid.
+And then I catch the eye of one of my teachers who's looking at me, as if to say, what's going on.
 So I have to act suddenly.
-There's this moment now where I suddenly realize that I'm the one with the greatest knowledge, and that my teachers, in a sense, are standing there powerless, and beginning to be freaked out, and not having a clue what to do.
-And it was an amazing moment.
+There's this moment now where I suddenly realize that I'm the one with the greatest knowledge, and that my teachers, in a sense, are standing there powerless and beginning to be freaked out and not having a clue what to do.
+It was an amazing moment.

 And an amazing moment for a kid to have at 11.
-Like when you're 11 you don't get in many situations where you are the one, and adults need to look to you to take control of a situation.
+Like, when you're 11, you don't get many situations where you are the one, and adults need to look to you to take control of a situation.

 And so what does it look like?

-Well, it looks-- first of all, it's horrendously embarrassing, because he's pissed his pants, this guy who I looked up to so much.
-And it's everywhere, the whole bottom half of his body is soaked, and it's all around him, spreading on these floorboards.
-It was very much no longer a matter of, this is so good for me because this might change my place in the pecking order amongst these difficult school kids in this difficult situation, but just a matter of, oh my God, I think Vic's dying, or Vic's dead.
+First of all, it's horrendously embarrassing, because he's pissed his pants, this guy who I looked up to so much.
+And it's everywhere.
+The whole bottom half of his body is soaked, and it's all around him, spreading on these floorboards.
+It was very much no longer a matter of, this is so good for me because this might change my place in the pecking order amongst these difficult school kids in this difficult situation, but just a matter of, oh, my god, I think Vic's dying, or Vic's dead.

 It was a pretty far way to go.
-And he gets his dad, and Luke's dad came back with him, and when they got back, none of the adults had taken any action at all.
-One of Luke's teachers was kneeling next to Vic, but he wasn't administering CPR, or doing mouth to mouth, or anything at all.
+And he gets his dad, and Luke's dad came back with them.
+And when they got back, none of the adults had taken any action at all.
+One of Luke's teachers was kneeling next to Vic, but he wasn't administering CPR or doing mouth to mouth or anything at all.
 He was just kneeling there, not sure what to do.

 Luke's dad lifted Vic's limp body into the car, tore off to the hospital.
 And that was it.
 Luke gathered up the snakes and put them back where they belonged.

 I think it's really rare.
-I mean, for me, that was it, that was that moment.
+For me, that was it.
+That was that moment.
 I mean, I love every moment of my life.
-And without sounding pretentious-- I hope it doesn't sound pretentious-- but at some absolutely primal level, it was this deeply satisfying sense of actually doing something heroic.
+And without sounding pretentious, I hope it doesn't sound pretentious, but at some absolutely primal level, it was this deeply satisfying sense of actually doing something heroic.

-Well, today on our radio show, stories of people saving the day, and what takes them over when they do it.
-In these stories of people who jump in-- are just seized by the sense that they have to act, they don't have choice, they won't be able to live with themselves if they don't jump into action-- there's something incredibly pure about it.
-Our show in two acts.
-One in the wilds of Mexico, one in the halls of academia.
+Well, today on our radio show, stories of people saving the day and what takes them over when they do it.
+And these stories of people who jump in are just seized by the sense that they have to act.
+They don't have a choice.
+They won't be able to live with themselves if they don't jump into action.
+There's something incredibly pure about it.
+Our show in two acts, one in the wilds of Mexico, one in the halls of academia.
 Stay with us.

 Act One: Midlife Cowboy